eic/EicToyModel/README.md

 image.
-Let's assume one of the three provided Dockerfile's (Centos, Fedore, Ubuntu) was chosen and saved as */tmp/docker/Dockerfile*, either using a text editor, or by cloning the EicToyModel repository in some temporary area (*git clone https://github.com/eic/EicToyModel.git*) and copying the respective file over, or elsewise):
+Let's assume one of the three provided Dockerfile's (Centos, Fedore, Ubuntu) was chosen and saved as */tmp/docker/Dockerfile*, either using a text editor, or by cloning the EicToyModel repository in some temporary area (*git clone https://github.com/eic/EicToyModel.git*) and copying the respective file over, or elsewise:

 ```
 # Build the bootstrap image;